 St John's is the oldest permanent colonial settlement in North America with fishermen building here in the early 1500s, to process the very plentiful fish and have shelter from storms.

-Here are some suggestions for getting the most out of your visit to St John's.
-Depending on your length of stay, we've prioritized the attractions and activities so you can get the most out of your trip.
-We've put the easiest/closest items first, so you can capture the essence of St John's history and locale, and those fortunate enough to stick around longer, well, they get to enjoy St John's event better!
+We've put the easiest/closest items first, so you can capture the essence of St John's history and locale, and those fortunate enough to stick around longer, well, they get to enjoy St John's even better!

-Head east on Military Rd to pass Bannerman Park 9with an outdoor pool) and the Colonial Building and Provincial Archives, home to Newfoundland's colonial and then provincial legislature since 1850
+Head east on Military Rd to pass Bannerman Park (with an outdoor pool) and the Colonial Building and Provincial Archives, home to Newfoundland's colonial and then provincial legislature since 1850

 On this day, you can wander a bit further away, enjoying the larger area in and around St John's

-Head long the bottom of the slope along Battery Rod to visit the Battery and Fort Chain Rock, which defended the St John's harbour, along with Fort Amherst on the opposite shore (you could have got there by turning off Water, just before downtown)
+Head long the bottom of the slope along Battery Road to visit the Battery and Fort Chain Rock, which defended the St John's harbour, along with Fort Amherst on the opposite shore (you could have got there by turning off Water, just before downtown)

-- A kilometre further west is the Avaslon Mall, the province's largest along with the Empire Studio 12 cinemas, making this a good are to stay indoors if the weather turns foul.
+A kilometre further west is the Avalon Mall, the province's largest along with the Empire Studio 12 cinemas, making this a good are to stay indoors if the weather turns foul.

 If you have additional time on your hands, here are a couple of ideas for short out of town excursions:

-- Take Portugal Cove Road west to Portugal Cove, with its historic cemetery, and take the Ferry to pearl Island, with its abandoned iron mines and World War II wrecks
+Take Portugal Cove Road west to Portugal Cove, with its historic cemetery, and take the Ferry to Bell Island, with its abandoned iron mines and World War II wrecks

 For longer trips, see the Nearby towns and attractions portion of FoundLocally